 The capabilities supported by the REG CSF are as follows:

-ability for AEs to register to their associated CSE, as per table 6.4-1;
+ability for AEs to register to their associated i.e. immediate CSE, as per table 6.4-1;

-ability for CSE to register to the other CSE, as per table 6.4-1;
+ability for CSE to register to the other i.e. immediate CSE, as per table 6.4-1;

 ability for an ASN-CSE/MN-CSE or ADN-AE to register association of its M2M-Ext-ID (if available) with its CSE-ID or AE-ID (see clause 7.1.8);